peterhychan/peterhychan-page-fetch/README.md

 # Personal Portfolio (Old)

 ## About
 This is the source code of Ho Yeung (Peter)'s old [Personal Portfolio page](https://peterhychan-page-fetch.hoychanan.now.sh/).

+### An updated version of this personal portfolio is [HERE](https://github.com/peterhychan/peterhychan-page-fetch).

 ### How it works
 This application fetch projects information from [the project list API](https://personal-project-list.now.sh/) instead saving as static info inside the project.
 The application is written in React.js, which the state management is done by React Hooks (useState), and styled by TailwindCSS.